bcgov/cas-home/docs/devops/teamAgreements.md

 ## Deployment and Cluster Management

 - When deploying to `prod`, make sure that the exact same migration path has been tested in `test`
-- Always use Helm locally with the `-n` flag specifying the namespace
+- Always use Helm locally with the `-n` flag specifying the namespace.
+Example: `helm uninstall -n <namespace> ...`
-- Do not deploy after 16:00, or on a Friday
+- Do not deploy to prod after 16:00, or on a Friday
 - Never touch production environments alone.
 However confident you are in what you are doing, ask for a second pair of eyes
-- Do not delete PVCs with certificates on them
+- Do not delete PVCs with certificates on them without first confirming the certificate keys are recoverable (ie: saved in a password manager)

 ## Security